Sovernly/sovernly.github.io/index.md

 features:
-  - title: Digital Security Consulting
+  - title: Security Architecture
     details: Supporting Innovation with resiliancy and security.
     link: /security/index
   - title: Innovation Architecture
     details: Designing a digital infrastructure to accelerate your innovation efforts.
     link: /innovation/index
-  - title: Sovereign Information Systems Design
+  - title: Resilient Architecture
-    details: Ensuring you are adequately resiliant and secure to ensure your self determination.
+    details: Ensuring you are adequately resilient and secure to ensure your self determination.
-    link: /soverndesign/index
+    link: /resiliency/index
 ---